zahrabakhshalizadeh/maryrosecook.com/_posts/2015-03-21-git-from-the-inside-out.md

 First, Git gets the `a2` commit and gets the tree graph it points at.

 Second, it writes the file entries in the tree graph to the working copy.
 This results in no changes.
-Because `HEAD` was already pointing (via `master`) at the `a2` commit, the working copy already has the content of the tree graph being written to it.
+The working copy already has the content of the tree graph being written to it because `HEAD` was already pointing via `master` at the `a2` commit.

 Third, Git writes the file entries in the tree graph to the index.
 This, too, results in no changes.
 The index already has the content of the `a2` commit.